ISSO Services During COVID19

 Please refer to our Frequently Asked Questions during COVID-19 for updated information.

 Check the ISSO Current Travel Advisory to see what documents you might need to return.
 If you decide to leave the U.S., keep in mind that you do not need documentation until you are ready to return to the U.S. We will not be signing existing I-20s, rather, we will send you a brand new I-20 with an updated travel signature via e-mail to your BU e-mail address.
 Before contacting ISSO for a new travel signature, look at P. 2 of your I-20 to see when it was signed most recently.
 Your travel signature must be signed no more than 12 months before the date you plan to reenter the United States.
-For students returning for the Spring 2021 semester, if your I-20 was signed in February 2020 or later, you do not need a new travel signature.
-If it was signed earlier than February 2020, please email your ISSO advisor directly so we can make arrangements.
+For students returning for the Fall 2021 semester, if your I-20 was signed in September 2020 or later, you do not need a new travel signature.
+If it was signed earlier than September 2020, please email your ISSO advisor directly so we can make arrangements.

 Schedule an Appointment